swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 Because distributed methods and properties are statically known, we could envision IDEs giving explicit warnings, and even do some introspection and analysis detecting such patterns if they really wanted to.

-Any value returned by such computed property needs to be able to be serialized, similarily to distributed method parameters and return values, and would be subject to the same checks.
+Any value returned by such computed property needs to be able to be serialized, similarly to distributed method parameters and return values, and would be subject to the same checks.

 It is not possible to declare read/write computed properties, because of underlying limitations of effectful properties.